UBC-MDS/world-energy-visualization/doc/reflection-milestone2.md

 ## Limitation of the Dashboard

 - The dashboard is better to be used full screen on Chrome, not mobile compatable.
+- A loading icon can be incorporated for all the plots as the render to let the user know that the plots are rendering.